teamxlr8/WRO-Future-Engineers-2024/README.md

 4. schemes: Schematic Diagrams
 5. src: Software and Codes Required to Run Our Robot
 6. model: Files for Model
-9. other: Detailed Descriptions of Components and Mechanisms
+9. 'other': Detailed Descriptions of Components and Mechanisms

 ## Introduction
 _This part must be filled by participants with the technical clarifications about the code: which modules the code consists of, how they are related to the electromechanical components of the vehicle, and what is the process to build/compile/upload the code to the vehicle’s controllers._